nsaimk/Docker-K8s/production-grade workflow/GUIDE.md

 - `docker build -f Dockerfile.dev -t workflow:first .`
 -f means that we specify the file that's going to be used to build out the image.
 ---

+## NOTE:

+In previous chapters we did not install any of our dependencies into our working directory.
+Instead, our Docker image installed those dependencies when the image was initially created.
+So now, we have two copies of dependencies, and we don't need two.
+So we can delete `node_modules` folder inside our directory.